mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 - [docker-compose](https://docs.docker.com/compose/install/)
 - curl (very likely already installed in your linux distribution)

+Hardware requirement is minimal: 64MB of RAM and 1 core will give you plenty of confort.
+If you're expecting heavier load, we have some numbers [here](https://github.com/mickael-kerjean/filestash/wiki/Benchmark) and [here](https://github.com/mickael-kerjean/filestash/wiki/Benchmark-Multi-Config)

 ## Installation
 The installation can be done in 3 bash commands:
 <div class="terminal">